Teaching Math Classicallywith Andrew Elizalde and Bill Carey

 There are modest reading assignments associated with each video lecture.
 These will be listed in each session, along with additional resources, recommended readings, and questions for discussion and reflection.

 Andrew Elizalde earned his BA at Depauw University in Indiana, where he graduated Phi Beta Kappa and magna cum laude, earned a math major, physics minor, and religious studies minor, and received the H.E.H.
 Greenleaf Award as the most outstanding 2001 graduate of the school’s mathematics program.
 He later obtained a teaching credential from California State University Long Beach with a professional-clear qualification for his coursework regarding exceptional children and technology integration.
-His teaching experience includes work in both public and private schools in subjects ranging from 5th-grade mathematics to advanced calculus and physics.
+His teaching experience includes work in both public and private schools in subjects ranging from 5th grade mathematics to advanced calculus and physics.
 His past work in classical education has most notably included reforming mathematics programs and building professional learning communities through meaningful professional development.
-Andrew is glad to now be serving Covenant Classical School in Fort Worth, TX, as the dean of academics.
+Andrew is glad to now be serving Covenant Classical School in Fort Worth, Texas, as the dean of academics.
 Additionally, Andrew also offers consulting services to classical Christian schools and has been a keynote speaker at both the ICS Math and Science Lyceum and SCL annual conferences.
 Andrew and his wife, Brooke, have three daughters and attend Fort Worth Presbyterian Church.

-Bill Carey has been involved in the life of Ad Fontes Academy in Centreville, VA, since he was in high school.
+Bill Carey has been involved in the life of Ad Fontes Academy in Centreville, Virginia, since he was in high school.
 He assisted his father at the weekly Latin Club and took Ad Fontes students to many certamina and conventions.
 At the University of Virginia he studied the classics, focusing on Latin.
 Fresh from college, he joined the Ad Fontes faculty, where he taught Latin, calculus, formal logic, physics, and (for a few months) senior thesis.
 After five years of teaching, Bill took a sabbatical writing computer programs for a defense contractor to better understand how adults think about and use mathematics.
 Always drawn to the classroom, he went on to teach a year of physics and classics courses at George Mason and now runs the Techne Society.
 After seven years he gladly rejoined the full-time faculty at Ad Fontes to teach math and science.
 Bill is married to Maren Carey, also a teacher, and they both worship at Lord of Life Lutheran Church in Fairfax and Clifton.

 Please Note: ClassicalU is currently developing a certification to accompany our course offerings.
 The certification credit component of this course is now active but also undergoing refinement and testing.

 To obtain a certification credit for this course, simply complete the quiz that follows each presentation in the course, and then also take the certification test at the end of the course.
 The quizzes are designed to ensure that you have understood the essential content of each presentation, and they can be taken more than once if necessary.
-The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload one short essay (of 500 – 600 words) demonstrating your understanding this course.
+The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload one short essay (of 500 to 600 words) demonstrating your understanding this course.
 When you have completed the course, a certificate that you can print or email will magically appear under the “My Courses” section of this website.

 For this course, the essay assignments is: